HO-COOH/WinUIEssentials/README.md

 > For WinUI3, add `#include #include <winrt/Microsoft.UI.Xaml.Controls.AnimatedVisuals.h>` to your `pch.h`

 ## CharmBar
-Installing this nuget will automatically add `Desktop Extension` to your UWP project, so  you can use the good-ol Windows 8 style charm bar.
+Installing this nuget ~~will automatically add `Desktop Extension` to your UWP project~~ **then add a `      <WinUIEssentialAddDesktopExtension>true</WinUIEssentialAddDesktopExtension>` under `PropertyGroup` node in your `vcxproj` file**

+so  you can use the good-ol Windows 8 style charm bar.
 This package further simplifies it's usage by allowing you to directly define local and global settings, directly in XAML containing UI element.

 - Define a global setting in resource section, with `SettingsPaneEx.Settings`
 ```xml